-To ensure fair comparison, for CBS and NeuroLogic decoding, we fine-tune the pre-trained T0-11B model on the target sentences used for \method training with the unconditional text generation objective since they do not require constraint-specific training.
-For COLD decoding, we use GPT-J as the backbone model because it requires a decoder-only language model for generation.
-For Diffusion-LM, we initialize the transformer model with T0-11B parameters and train it on the same unlabeled data that is used for \method training.
-We also train a model with the same configuration as described in \citet{li2022diffusionlm} with the same data but found it substantially underperforms our implementation.
-For the CFT baseline, we fine-tune T0-11B on the corresponding datasets for each constraint type.
+To ensure a fair comparison for CBS and NeuroLogic decoding, we fine-tune the pre-trained T0-11B model on the target sentences used for \method training with the unconditional text generation objective because they do not require constraint-specific training.
+For COLD, we use GPT-J as the backbone model because it requires a decoder-only language model for generation.
+For the Diffusion-LM, we initialize the transformer model with T0-11B parameters and train it on the same unlabeled data that is used for \method training.
+We also train a model with the same configuration as described in \citet{li2022diffusionlm} with the same data.
+However, we found that it substantially underperforms with respect to our implementation.
+For the CFT baseline, we fine-tune T0-11B on the corresponding datasets for each constraint type.\looseness=-1